 Designers are struggling to make the measurements necessary to design, troubleshoot, and verify systems that cross these three measurement domains.
-To date, no single instrument has been optimized for these types of measurements.
+Prior to the introduction of the Tektronix Mixed Domain Oscilloscopes, no single instrument had been optimized for these types of measurements.